Therapy room chairs representing integrative psychotherapy and couples therapy in Liverpool and online

-Therapy is a structured, confidential space where we work together to understand what’s happening for you now and how it connects to your patterns, history, and current circumstances.
+Therapy offers a structured and supportive space to understand what’s happening for you now and how it may connect to patterns, relationships, life experiences, and current circumstances.

-My work is integrative, drawing from person-centred, psychodynamic and CBT approaches, meaning we can explore emotional depth while also working with practical tools that support change.
+I work integratively, drawing from person-centred, psychodynamic, CBT, ACT, and trauma-informed approaches, alongside mindfulness and positive psychology where helpful.
+This means we can explore emotional depth while also developing practical tools to support meaningful change.

 You don’t need to be in crisis to begin.
-Many people start therapy during periods of change, uncertainty, or quiet dissatisfaction, when something feels off, even if they can’t fully name it yet.
+Many people start therapy during periods of change, uncertainty, relationship strain, grief, burnout, or a growing sense that something no longer feels sustainable.

 What We Might Work On